 Habitat Wildlife Species Candidate SWH Confirmed SWH Potential Presence in the Potential Presence in the ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area) Rare Wildlife Species Rationale: These species are quite rare or have experienced significant population declines in Ontario. plant and animal species.
 Lists of these species are tracked by the Natural Heritage Information Centre (NHIC).
 (EO) within a 1 or 10 km grid.
 Older element occurrences were recorded prior to GPS being available, therefore location information may lack accuracy. grid for a Special Concern or provincially Rare species; linking candidate habitat on the site needs to be completed to ELC Ecosites. the identified special concern or rare species needs to be completed during the time of year when the species is present or easily identifiable.
 The area of the habitat to the finest ELC scale that protects the habitat form and function is the SWH, this must be delineated through detailed field studies.
 The habitat needs be easily mapped and cover an important life stage component for a species e.g., specific nesting habitat or foraging habitat.
-SWHMiST cxlix Index #37 provides development effects and mitigation measures.
-Monarch (SC) was observed during field investigations utilizing Common Milkweed within the open country areas.
-Eastern Wood-pewee (SC) was also identified with breeding evidence during breeding bird surveys.
-Suitable habitat for Monarch and Eastern Wood-pewee as identified in the Study Area extend south and west into the Study Area Vicinity and beyond.
+SWHMiST cxlix Index #37 provides development effects and mitigation measures. during field investigations utilizing Common Milkweed Suitable habitat for Monarch and Eastern Wood-pewee as identified in the Study Area extend south and west into the Study Area Vicinity and beyond.
 Animal Movement Co orridors Amphibian Movement Corridors Rationale: Movement corridors for amphibians moving from their terrestrial habitat to breeding habitat can be extremely important for local populations.
-Eastern Newt American Toad Spotted Salamander Four-toed Salamander Blue-spotted Salamander Gray Treefrog Western Chorus Frog Northern Leopard Frog Pickerel Frog Green Frog Mink Frog Bullfrog Corridors may be found in all ecosites associated with water.
-Corridors will be determined based on identifying the significant breeding habitat for these species in Table 1.1 Movement corridors between breeding habitat and summer habitat Movement corridors must be determined when Amphibian breeding habitat is confirmed as SWH from Table 1.2.2 (Amphibian Breeding Habitat - Wetland) of this Schedule.
+Eastern Newt American Toad Spotted Salamander Four-toed Salamander Blue-spotted Salamander Gray Treefrog Western Chorus Frog Northern Leopard Frog Pickerel Frog Green Frog Mink Frog Bullfrog all ecosites associated with water.
+Corridors will be determined based on Movement corridors between breeding habitat and summer habitat Movement corridors must be determined when Amphibian breeding habitat is confirmed as SWH from Table 1.2.2 (Amphibian Breeding Habitat - Wetland) of this Schedule.
 Field Studies must be conducted at the time of year when species are expected to be migrating or entering breeding sites.
 Corridors should consist of native vegetation, with several layers of vegetation.
-Corridors unbroken by roads, waterways or bodies, and undeveloped areas are most significant Corridors should have at least 15m of vegetation on both sides of waterwaycxlix or be up to 200m widecxlix of woodland habitat and with gaps &lt;20m.
-Shorter corridors are more significant than longer corridors, however amphibians must be able to get to and from their summer and breeding habitat Low potential The intermittent nature of identified watercourses, as well as the lack of interconnectivity between the Study Area and surrounding natural environments indicates limited potential as an Animal Movement Corridor.
-Low potential The intermittent nature of identified watercourses, as well as the lack of interconnectivity between the Study Area Vicinity and surrounding natural environments indicates limited potential as an Animal Movement Corridor.
+Corridors unbroken by roads, waterways or bodies, and undeveloped areas are most significant Corridors should have at least 15m of vegetation on both sides of waterwaycxlix or be up to 200m widecxlix of woodland habitat and with gaps <20m.
+Shorter corridors are more significant than longer corridors, however amphibians must be able to get to and from their summer and breeding habitat as the lack of interconnectivity between the Study Area and surrounding natural environments indicates limited potential as an Animal Movement Corridor.
+The intermittent nature of identified watercourses, as wel as the lack of interconnectivity between the Study Area Vicinity and surrounding natural environments indicates limited potential as an Animal Movement Corridor.

 Habitat Wildlife Species Candidate SWH Confirmed SWH Potential Presence in the Potential Presence in the

-ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity (500 m radius from On-site Study Area)
+ELC Ecosite Codes Habitat Criteria Defining Criteria On-site Study Area Study Area Vicinity

+(500 m radius from On-site

+Study Area)

 SWHMiST Index #40 provides

 development effects and mitigation

 measures